Skip to main content

 Creating a Vault

-Choose the Vault Owner - this is the email address of the client that the Vault is for.
+4. Choose the Primary User - this is the email address of the client that the Vault is for.

-Note that the Vault Owner may not be the data owner for the Vault or all SideDrawers within it
+Note that the Primary User may not be the data owner for the Vault or all SideDrawers within it - if we think of the Vault as a building, you're the owner/landlord, the Primary User is the resident.

 You need to create at least one new SideDrawer for the Vault